Pangoraw/horospherical/README.md

 ## Generating uniform prototypes

-In order to generate uniformly distributed prototypes on the hypersphere (_i.e._ the boundary of the Poincaré ball), we use the same technique as the one used by Ghadimi et al. and Wang et Isola. which is to optimize a set of points on the hypersphere by maximizing the pairwise distances between points.
+In order to generate uniformly distributed prototypes on the hypersphere (_i.e._ the boundary of the Poincaré ball), we use the same technique as the one used by [Ghadimi Atigh et al.](https://proceedings.neurips.cc/paper/2021/hash/01259a0cb2431834302abe2df60a1327-Abstract.html) and [Wang et Isola.](http://proceedings.mlr.press/v119/wang20k/wang20k.pdf) which is to optimize a set of points on the hypersphere by maximizing the pairwise distances between points.

 ```bash
 C=252 # Number of classes